One Keyword Research Framework for Both Google and AI Search

 Summarize this article using AI

-• reflect how your buyers actually think and ask questions
+• Reflect how real users search and ask questions

 The 3×3 framework: Intent, Question Shape, Depth